facuellarg/go-guide/readme.md

 }
 ```

-Now we want test the error returned and look if the sum is did right.
+Now we want test the error returned and look if the sum was did right.

 ```Go
 package main